-Famous for hosting LGBTQ travellers, the Hotel Ellington radiates elegance and design.
+Famous for hosting LGBTQ travellers, the Hotel Apollinaire radiates elegance and design.
 Centred close to all the main attractions, the hotel offers all you can really ask for on a cosy city getaway.

 Rooms are priced reasonably, especially considering the central location and the high level of luxury.
-Decorated with plush furniture and warm colours, it offers you a tranquil sanctuary tucked away from the hustle and bustle of the city outside.
+Decorated with plush furniture, bright airy colors and cute details, it offers you a tranquil sanctuary tucked away from the hustle and bustle of the city outside.